Tips to Prevent You from Falling Victim

 Tip: What about Better Business Bureau accredited?
 Working with those buyers that are CCB and BBB accredited means that they are governed by these state agencies and they must keep in good standings- this means your working with a legitimate business.
 The more accreditations, the more legitimate they are.

+Ask what title company/closing agent will your potential buyer be using- get the escrow agent contact info and verify that they do a lot of volume of business with this company, and verify that they do in fact use cash or financing to close with.
 Tip: A closing agent is a neutral party to the sale.
-However they can verify if they have closed a lot of deals with the potential buyer and can tell you how fast they are able to close and even how they normally pay for the properties they purchase.
+However, they can verify if they have closed a lot of deals with the potential buyer and can tell you how fast they are able to close and even how they normally pay for the properties they purchase.

 Please DO NOT SIGN A CONTRACT with anyone until you feel 110% comfortable & have done your research on your potential buyer.
 Make sure they can perform.
 PDX Renovations gets calls all the time from people who have signed contracts with other buyers that cannot perform.
 Many sellers that are in this position will lose a lot of valuable time, lose proceeds, feel frustrated, and will normally lead to the deal falling through.
 If you find yourself in this position reach out to us and we will be happy to evaluate your contract and see if we can assist you in forcing the buyer to perform.
 We are happy to assist with this all the time and it’s 100% free of charge and there is no obligation to you, the seller.